 PALSS offers free services to those diagnosed with or at risk of contracting AIDS and HIV.
 It provides free, confidential HIV testing, as well as STD screening for syphilis, chlamydia, gonorrhea, and hepatitis C. Vaccinations for hepatitis A and B are available.
 In addition to testing services, the organization operates Adams Place, a clinic for men; the Women’s Health Council Project, providing HIV and STD prevention education and health services for women; PACE, counseling clients with at-risk behaviors; and a food pantry.

 2368 Two Notch Road Columbia, SC 29204, 803-779-7257

 Richland County Health Department

 The Richland County Health Department operates the Public Health & Family Planning Clinic to provide a full array of services to the community, including WIC, immunizations, and family planning services.
-Clients can also receive HIV and STD testing for chlamydia, gonorrhea, and syphilis.
-The clinic accepts most major health insurance plans, and clients without insurance are charged on an income-based sliding scale.
+Yoiu can also receive HIV and STD testing for chlamydia, gonorrhea, and syphilis.
+The clinic accepts most major health insurance plans, and if you don’t have insurance you’ll be charged on an income-based sliding scale.
 Appointments are required for services and can be made over the phone or via the clinic’s online booking tool.

 Wright Wellness Center

 The Wright Wellness Center, a nonprofit clinic, offers testing and treatment for HIV, hepatitis C, gonorrhea, chlamydia, and syphilis.
 Gonorrhea and chlamydia tests are conducted using urine samples, and all other tests are performed using blood draws.
 Test results are available within seven to 14 days.
 All testing is free and can be administered every 90 days.
 Services are provided by appointment and on a walk-in basis.
 To receive test results, you must visit the clinic or set up a login to the patient portal.